underground-software/ILKD_course_materials/styleguide.md

   * top level headings within document should be at most `##` and decrease from there

   * avoid unnecessary blank lines

+### Abbreviations

+  * Avoid abbreviations as much as possible

+  * KDLP is approved to general use but it is preferrable to spell out Kernel Devlopment Learning Pipeline at least once per page

+  * ILKD is acceptable but better spell out Introduction to Linux Kernel Development

+  * USI should only be used internally and Underground Software or Underground Software Incorporated should be preferred in any public document